strainer/Fdrandom.js/readme.md

 Antisorting
 -----------

-`aHardShuffleIndex = p.aindex(orderedListLength)`

-In as much as sorting entails moving most similar items together into a simple incremental pattern; "antisorting" can be moving items out of a simple pattern and ensuring the most similar members are not placed close to each other.
+In as much as sorting entails moving most *similar items together* into a simple incremental pattern, "antisorting" might describe the opposite - moving items out of a simple pattern and ensuring the most similar items are *not placed close to each other*.

-An obvious use for this is media playlist shuffling.
+An obvious use for this is media playlist shuffling where people can take exception to tracks playing coincidentally close.
 It might also be used to tweak the sampling of ordered data when using a small window/sample size.

 Functions `antisort` and `aindex` are designed for this:
-* `antisort(inarray, ..opts)` hard-shuffles arrays out of order.
+* `antisort(inarray, ..opts)` 'super-shuffles' arrays out of order.
-* `aindex(array or len, ..opts)` returns an 'antisorted index' for accessing arrays out of order.
+* `aindex(array or length, ..opts)` returns an 'antisorted index' for accessing arrays out of order.

 File `antisort.md` contains more notes on antisorting.

 Version History
 ---------------
-* 2.0.2 - improved aindex parameters
+* 2.0.3 - improved aindex parameters
 * 2.0.1 - augmented aresult()
 * 2.0.0 - added antisorting
 * 1.4.1 - revised seeding